F5Networks/k8s-bigip-ctlr/docs/config_examples/next-gen-routes/README.md

 ### Support for Health Monitors from pod liveness probe
 CIS uses the liveness probe of the pods to form the health monitors, whenever health annotations not provided in the route annotations.

+##Migration-Guide
+Follow this for easy migration [Migration Guide](https://github.com/F5Networks/k8s-bigip-ctlr/blob/master/docs/config_examples/next-gen-routes/migration-guide.md)

 ## Prerequisites

 * Clean up the partition in BIG-IP, where the existing route config is deployed.
-  * Use the POST call below along with this AS3 declaration [Empty Declaration](https://github.com/F5Networks/k8s-bigip-ctlr/blob/master/docs/config_examples/next-gen-routes/AS3-empty-declaration.json) for cleanup.
+  * Use the POST Method with below endpoint along with this AS3 declaration [Empty Declaration](https://github.com/F5Networks/k8s-bigip-ctlr/blob/master/docs/config_examples/next-gen-routes/AS3-empty-declaration.json) for cleanup.

     mgmt/shared/appsvcs/declare